Texas Pharmacy Technician Requirements and Training Programs

 Only board-registered pharmacy technicians and pharmacy technician trainees can provide pharmacy-related services at licensed facilities.
 The candidate can only begin work after notification of active status from the Texas Board of Pharmacy (TBSP).
 Every pharmacy employer must provide initial on-the-job training for technicians and trainees.
 The training must cover very specific areas as outlined by the Board.
 The in-house, on-the-job training is the only training mandated by the Board.
 For this reason, Texas pharmacy technicians can opt out of formal training required by some other states.
 While the Board does not require formal training, it acknowledges the presence of training programs across the state and recommends prospective pharmacy technicians attend training programs accredited by the American Society of Health-System Pharmacists (ASHP).

 Training programs prepare students for national certification, including the PTCB or ExCPT exam, which the TSBP recognizes.
-Nationally certified pharmacy technicians increase their job opportunities.
+Nationally certified pharmacy technicians improve their chances of employment.

 Age Requirement